An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Experiments

-The Alzheimer dataset was obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (\href{adni.loni.usc.edu}{adni.loni.usc.edu}).
-The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
+The Alzheimer dataset was obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database\footnote{The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
 The primary goal of ADNI was to test whether serial MRI, positron emission tomography (PET), other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer’s disease (AD).
-For up-to-date information, see \href{www.adni-info.org}{www.adni-info.org}.
-This dataset will be referred to as the ``Alzheimer'' dataset.
+For up-to-date information, see \href{www.adni-info.org}{www.adni-info.org}.}.
 Here, radiomics was used to distinguish patients with AD from cognitively normal (CN) individuals.
-The cohort as described by \citet{RN1103} was used, which includes 334 patients with AD and 520 CN individuals with approximately the same mean age in both groups (AD: 74.9 years, CD: 74.2 years).
-The hippocampus was chosen as region of interest for the radiomics analysis, as this region is known to suffer from atrophy early in the disease process of AD.
-Automatic hippocampus segmentations were obtained for each patient using the algorithm described by \citet{RN708}.
+The cohort as described by \cite{RN1103} was used, which includes 334 patients with AD and 520 CN individuals, with approximately the same mean age in both groups (AD: 74.9 years, CD: 74.2 years).
+The hippocampus was chosen as region of interest as it is known to suffer from atrophy early in the disease process of AD, which was automatically segmented \cite{RN708}.

-The H\&N dataset \citep{RN681} was obtained from a public database\footnote{\href{https://xnat.bmia.nl/data/projects/stwstrategyhn1}{https://xnat.bmia.nl/data/projects/stwstrategyhn1}} and directly fed into {\toolbox{WORC}}.
-For each lesion, the first gross tumor volume (GTV-1) segmentation was used as region of interest for the radiomics analysis.
+The H\&N dataset \cite{RN681} was obtained from a public database\footnote{\href{https://xnat.health-ri.nl/data/projects/stwstrategyhn1}{https://xnat.health-ri.nl/data/projects/stwstrategyhn1}}.
+For each lesion, the first gross tumor volume (GTV-1) segmentation was used as region of interest.
 Patients without a CT scan or a GTV-1 segmentation were excluded.